Japanese independent churches: United Church of Christ in Japan

 As the outbreak of the Pacific War was imminent, the Japanese wartime regime planned to sever the Japanese church from its Western connections.

 The United Church of Christ in Japan (Kyōdan) is a collection of diverse Protestant religious bodies forcibly united by the Japanese wartime government in 1941.
 In accordance with the 1939 Religious Organizations Law, Christian churches were required to comply with conditions set by the Ministry of Education in order to receive official recognition or legal status.
 Indicating that it would only recognize one Protestant denomination, the Ministry directed the various churches to form one organization.

 In 1941, as a government-directed union of thirty four denominations, the UCCJ absorbed all transplanted Protestant mission church (with the exception of a section of the Anglican Church, the Seventh-day Adventists, and few small evangelical churches who refused to cooperate).

 With the establishment of religious freedom by the Allied occupation forces in 1946, many groups left the Kyōdan to reestablish their prewar denominational identities.
 The most significant departures were the Anglican Church in Japan, the Japan Lutheran Church, Japan Baptist Convention, Japan Holiness Church, and Japan Assemblies of God.

 The extra-mission indigenous sector

 Nonchurch movement

-The Nonchurch movement is the most widely known and respected expression of independent Japanese Christianity. this is due largely to the fact that Uchimura Kanzo was a prolific writer respected by many individuals both within and outside Christian circles.
+The Nonchurch movement is the most widely known and respected expression of independent Japanese Christianity, due largely to the fact that Uchimura Kanzo was a prolific writer respected by many individuals both within and outside Christian circles.
 The complete works of Uchimura consists of some fifty volumes.
 The Nonchurch movement was a lay reform movement and described by writers as an indigenous form of Japanese Christianity totally independent of Western influence.